Your credit score is a big part of your life…whether you realize it or not.

 740–799: Very Good Credit — This score shows lenders that you are a trustworthy borrower, and that you can handle your debt and credit obligations.
 If your credit score falls within this range then you have a higher score than the average American.
 You should have no problem getting approved for loans with great interest rates and terms.

 800 and Above: Exceptional Credit — In this range, your score is well above the average credit score in the US.
-This is a difficult score to achieve and will most likely take many years to climb to this level.
+This is a difficult score to achieve and will most likely take many years of excellent history to climb to this level.
 Lenders, banks, and credit unions will be able to offer you the best interest rates at this level.

 How Does Bad Credit Affect Me?